sarahgrace/cppcon2019/sarah/9-17-error-handling.md

   * any operations without preconditions can be safely invoked

 # using the model
-Q: should I throw an exception?
+* should I throw an exception?
-A: if caller has dependent operations, yes
+  * if caller has dependent operations, yes

-Q: should I throw from the destructor?
+* should I throw from the destructor?
-A: do you understand all the "gotchas"?
+  * do you understand all the "gotchas"?

-Q: what if nobody catches my exception and the program terminates?
+* what if nobody catches my exception and the program terminates?
-A:
   * if all subsequent instructions depend on yours -> the whole program needs to be cancelled
-* there is a bug in the caller that fails to stop the failure cascade -> this should be fixed
+  * there is a bug in the caller that fails to stop the failure cascade
+    * this should be fixed

-Q: what if my caller is not "exception safe"?
+* what if my caller is not "exception safe"?
-A:
   * not observing cancellation cascade -> more serious problem
   * uses different failure handling technique -> maybe catch and translate to status code

-Q: what if throwing an exception incurs an unacceptable cost?
+* what if throwing an exception incurs an unacceptable cost?
-A: they have certain performance trade offs, may not work in your domain
+  * they have certain performance trade offs, may not work in your domain